 What’s New with the California Nursing Licensure Process

-Are you planning on taking a travel nursing job in California?
+Are you planning on taking a contract nursing job in California?

-Before you embark on your California travel nursing adventure, it’s important to understand the California nursing license process.
+Before you embark on your California contract nursing adventure, it’s important to understand the California nursing license process.

 After all, there are several nursing licensure procedures and processes that have changed this year.